abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 - **Distributed Cache**: a central source of knowledge (a cache) is placed, nodes fetch data periodically from it
 - **Gossip Protocol**: each node selects another node periodically and shares data with it
 - **Random Leader Selection**: elect a leader using a simple algorithm

+## Types of Consistency
+When we update a data store from multiple replicas, handling of these incoming updates needs to be performed - consistency.

+In increasing order of consistency, decreasing order of efficiency:
+- **Linearizable Consistency** (Strong): all update operations to the system are strictly ordered
+- **Causal Consistency** (Weak): updates to the same key are ordered, but it fails when aggregation operations are present (query that updates data corresponding to multiple keys) since aggregation operations like `sum(1,2)` utilize multiple keys `read(1)` and `read(2)` and overall ordering will decide the operation `sum` output
+- **Eventual Consistency** (Weak): no ordering of updates, they can be performed as soon as they come in
+- **Quorum Consistency** (Flexible): we can configure `R` and `W` nodes to have strong or weak consistency depending on the use case

+Analogue within a single database node: when we modify a piece of data from multiple transactions, [isolation levels](/data/rdbms/concepts/#isolation-levels) come into the picture.

 ## Load Balancing
 Can be used in between web server and service, service and database, etc... knows which services are up and routes traffic to only them, does health check heartbeats for the same.